 Wally Whitehurst got the start in the San Diego Padres’ 4,000th regular season game, and the St. Louis Cardinals’ Gregg Jefferies ensured it would not be a no-hitter in the first inning.
 Whitehurst yielded seven hits in seven innings of work to earn the W in an 8-2 victory.
 Wally was an unlikely candidate for the Padres’ first no-no, as he previously played for the Mets and had a hits-per-nine-inning average of 9.7.

 April 6, 2000, Shea Stadium (New York)

-The Padres hit the 5,000 game mark in just their third game of the millenium, and two no no-hitter streaks continued thanks to this game.
-The New York Mets’ Derek Bell singled in the second inning to make it 5,000 San Diego Padres games with no no-nos, and Carlos Hernandez’s third-inning single off Mike Hampton sent the Mets’ no no-hitters count up to 6,029 games.
+The Padres hit the 5,000 game mark in the team’s third game of the millennium, and two no no-hitter streaks continued thanks to this game.
+The New York Mets’ Derek Bell singled in the bottom of the second inning to make it 5,000 San Diego Padres games with no no-nos, and Eric Owens singled off Mike Hampton a half-inning earlier to advance the Mets’ no no-hitters count to 6,029 games.

 May 7, 2006, Petco Park (San Diego)

 Woody Williams lost the no-hitter in game No. 6,000 during his second stint with San Diego.
 Williams yielded an Aramis Ramirez single in the second inning to hit the mark, and the Chicago Cubs continued their streak of not being no-hit since Sept.
 9, 1965.
 On that date, the Cubbies fell victim to Sandy Koufax’s perfect game – his Major League record fourth career no-hitter for a mark that would eventually be broken by Nolan Ryan (7 no-nos).

 June 1, 2012, Petco Park (San Diego)